scheiber-sa/cmprovisiondocker/README.md

 - `serverIp`: The IP address of the cmprovisiondocker server.
 It composed of the IP address and the subnet mask
 - `dhcpRange`: The DHCP range of the cmprovisiondocker server.
 - `restApiPort`: The port of the restful API
-- `statusLed`: The GPIO pin of the status led.
-The status led is used to indicate the status of the cm4 provisioning.
-The status led is optional.

 The led status is as follows: